artlu99/pocker/README.md

 - [x] no `zsa` Next server actions
 - [x] local-first rather than cloud-first
 - [x] Evolu instead of Cloudflare KV
-- [x] PWA to save to Home Screen and persist

 ## License